 – No built-in image stabilization

-Debates continue to rage on as photographers strive to find the best lens for portrait photography.
+Debates continue to rage as photographers strive to find the best lens for portrait photography.
 The most popular contenders are 35mm, 50mm, and 85mm prime lenses.
-This Nikon D5000 85mm lens is an option to consider, allowing you to capture vibrant images that exude energy!
+This Nikon 85mm lens is an option, allowing you to capture vibrant images that exude energy.

-Build and handling: The Nikon 85mm f/1.8G is designed well with its heavy-duty plastic exterior and metal lens mount, complete with a rubber seal to successfully keep dust at bay.
-Additionally, even though it may appear somewhat bulky, it is still relatively lightweight to transport during these portrait photo shoots.
+Build and handling: The Nikon 85mm f/1.8G is designed well with its heavy-duty plastic exterior and metal lens mount, complete with a rubber seal to keep dust at bay successfully.
+Although it may appear somewhat bulky, it is still relatively lightweight to transport during these portrait photo shoots.

-Performance: Photographers and videographers alike will both appreciate the Nikon D5000 portrait lens.
-Its wide f/1.8 aperture is ideal for low-light conditions, while its shallow depth of field capabilities ensure subject separation from background elements in your images.
+Performance: Its wide f/1.8 aperture is ideal for low-light conditions, while its shallow depth of field capabilities ensure subject separation from background elements in your images.
 This lens also includes two focus modes: manual priority AF and manual focus.
-Also, a super fast and quiet wave motor autofocus technology, which is perfect for creating stunning video projects!
+Fast and quiet wave motor autofocus technology is perfect for creating stunning video projects.

-Best for: As mentioned earlier, the Nikon D5000 lens is ideal for portrait photography but it can be a multi-use tool in the hands of an experienced photographer.
-It offers great results not just for portraits, but also for product shots and different events.
+Best for: As mentioned earlier, this lens is ideal for portrait photography but can be a multi-use tool for an experienced photographer.
+It offers excellent results not just for portraits but also for product shots and different events.

 2. Sigma 30mm f/1.4 DC HSM Fit Lens